Go to: VanIsle 1200 Home

 Will I be able to purchase tubes, batteries and other supplies at the controls?

 Riders are expected to bring their own spare batteries, light bulbs/LED lights, tubes and tires.
-There are bikes stores in the larger centres along the way (Sidney, Duncan, Nanaimo, Parksville, Courtenay and Campbell River.)
+There are bikes stores in the larger centres along the way (Sidney, Duncan, Nanaimo, Parksville, Courtenay, Campbell River and Port McNeill.)

 Conditions along the Route: